mleonowicz/3DJigsawSolver/README.md

 ### Ablation study

 As we can see from the results, the presented algorithm finds the best solution in a matter of couple of generations.
-Most notably, the crossover operation as it is defined right now is quite powerful, findind ... .
+Most notably, the crossover operation as it is defined right now is quite powerful.
 We have performed the ablation study to analyze the power of this operation.

 At first we analyzed less sophisticated crossover operation that instead performs only two steps:
 * If both parents have the the same puzzle adjecent to the piece under consideration and this puzzle is in the available pieces it is used and added to the kernel.
-* Add add a random piece in that place to the kernel.
+* Add a random piece at the condidered position to the kernel.

 The results can be seen here: